Imareeba2932/Luxxify-Makeup-Recommender/README.md

 Enhanced NLP Features: Experiment with more advanced NLP models like BERT or other transformers to capture deeper insights from beauty reviews.
 - **User Feedback Integration:** Allow users to rate recommendations, creating a feedback loop for continuous model improvement.
 - **Add Causal Discrete Choice Model:** Add causal discrete choice model to capture choices across the competitive landscape and causally determine why customers select certain products.
 Nested logit models look like a good choice to ensemble with our existing model.
 - **Implement Computer Vision Based Features:** Extract CV based features from image and video review data.
-This is will allow us to extract more fine grained demographic information.
+This will allow us to extract more fine grained demographic information.

 # Contact